-In his landmark work, The Wealth of Nations (1776), Adam Smith described the pervasiveness and havoc of overconfidence, noting that "the over-weening conceit which the greater part of men have of their own abilities, is an ancient evil remarked by the philosophers and moralists of all ages" (p.
+In his landmark work, The Wealth of Nations, Adam Smith (1776) described the pervasiveness and havoc of overconfidence, noting that "the over-weening conceit which the greater part of men have of their own abilities, is an ancient evil remarked by the philosophers and moralists of all ages" (p.
 109).
-More than two centuries later, this observation has accumulated extensive support.
-Many of us are prone to exaggerating the degree to which our talents and capabilities are superior to those of others (Dunning et al., 2004; Langer, 1975; Murray et al., 2017; Weinstein, 1980).
+More than 2 centuries later, this observation has accumulated extensive support.
+Many of us are prone to exaggerating the degree to which our talents and capabilities are superior to those of others (Dunning, Heath, & Suls, 2004; Langer, 1975; Murray, Murphy, von Hippel, Trivers, & Haselton, 2017; Weinstein, 1980).
 Such miscalculations can, of course, lead to disaster.
 Overconfidence contributes to a vast range of problems, from global disasters such as world wars and global financial crises, to corporate collapses, investment failures, and costly legal battles.
-All these phenomena are rooted in faulty decisions brought on by an exaggerated placement of oneself above others (Berner & Graber, 2008; Grinblatt & Keloharju, 2009; Meikle et al., 2016; Moore et al., 2015; Ortoleva & Snowberg, 2015; Zacharakis & Shepherd, 2001).
+All these phenomena are rooted in faulty decisions brought on by an exaggerated placement of oneself above others (Berner & Graber, 2008; Grinblatt & Keloharju, 2009; Meikle, Tenney, & Moore, 2016; Moore, Tenney, & Haran, 2015; Ortoleva & Snowberg, 2015; Zacharakis & Shepherd, 2001).
 This has led modern thinkers to echo similar sentiments about Smith's "ancient evil."
-Nobel Laureate Daniel

-Kahneman famously remarked that if he had a magic wand that could change just one thing about human psychology, he would eliminate overconfidence (Shariatmadari, 2015).
+Nobel Laureate Daniel Kahneman famously remarked that if he had a magic wand that could change just one thing about human psychology, he would eliminate overconfidence (Shariatmadari, 2015).

 Yet, despite the apparent pervasiveness of overconfidence, comparative evidence indicates variation across groups and societies in the degree of overconfidence bias.
-Whereas some communities appear to have a general tendency of false and exaggerated beliefs across a broad range of domains, others appear to lean towards accurate or even underconfident beliefs (Heine et al., 1999; Heine & Hamamura, 2007; Johnson, 2004; Muthukrishna et al., 2018; Schulz & Thöni, 2016; Sedikides et al., 2015; Whitcomb et al., 1995, 1995; Yates, 2010).
+Whereas some communities appear to have a general tendency of false and exaggerated beliefs across a broad range of domains, others appear to lean toward accurate or even underconfident beliefs (Heine & Hamamura, 2007; Heine, Lehman, Markus, & Kitayama, 1999; Johnson, 2004; Muthukrishna et al., 2018; Schulz & Thöni, 2016; Sedikides, Gaertner, & Cai, 2015; Whitcomb et al., 1995; Yates, 2010).
 Within societies, subgroups and organizations also vary systematically in overconfidence.
-In a study that compared the self-assessments of current employees in the banking and trading sectors against that of a sample of students on track to gaining employment in those same sectors, although both groups were overconfident about their knowledge of finance, current employees were relatively more biased (Glaser et al., 2005).
-Crucial to their design is the comparison of current employees with students specializing in the same sectors, as this provides a control for personality or traitbased self-selection into career tracks (Schulz & Thöni, 2016).
+In a study that compared the selfassessments of current employees in the banking and trading sectors against that of a sample of students on track to gaining employment in those same sectors, although both groups were overconfident about their knowledge of finance, current employees were relatively more biased (Glaser, Langer, & Weber, 2005).
+Crucial to their design is the comparison of current employees with students specializing in the same sectors, as this provides a control for personality or trait-based self-selection into career tracks

+(Schulz & Thöni, 2016).
 Similar patterns of cross-group variability have long been shown in organizations and work teams, revealing examples of organization- and firm-specific cultural climate, norms, and values (Deshpande & Webster, 1989; Kanter, 2004; Schein, 1990).
-These lines of evidence converge to indicate that social entities can vary in their propensity towards overconfidence-from small local clubs and teams, to broad economic and professional sectors and communities, to large-scale nations and populations.
+These lines of evidence converge to indicate that social entities can vary in their propensity toward overconfidence-from small local clubs and teams, to broad economic and professional sectors and communities, to large-scale nations and populations.